-- a Waste storage facilities are to be provided on site and in accordance with City of Vincent waste guidelines for new developments. - b Waste storage facilities are to be screened from direct public view.

-- c Residential Waste storage areas must be separated from non-residential storage areas. - A Waste Management Plan is required for all residential properties over two dwellings, Mixed Use Developments, Commercial, Industrial and other non-residential developments. - e New development shall engage with service providers at the outset of the design process to ensure suitable provision of utilities.
+- a Waste storage facilities are to be provided on site and in accordance with City of Vincent waste guidelines for new developments. - b Waste storage facilities are to be screened from direct public view. - c Residential Waste storage areas must be separated from nonresidential storage areas. - d A Waste Management Plan is required for all residential properties over two dwellings, Mixed Use Developments, Commercial, Industrial and other non-residential developments.